graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 Copyright © 2022-present, GraphQL contributors

-THESE MATERIALS ARE PROVIDED “AS IS.”
+THESE MATERIALS ARE PROVIDED “AS IS”.
 The parties expressly disclaim any warranties (express, implied, or otherwise), including implied warranties of merchantability, non-infringement, fitness for a particular purpose, or title, related to the materials.
 The entire risk as to implementing or otherwise using